microsoft/pai/docs/user/training.md

 Once job is submitted to OpenPAI, user can see job's status is switching from waiting, running to succeeded or failed.
 It may show stopped if the job is interrupted by user or system reason.

-### Explain "hello world" job configuration
+### Explain hello-world job configuration

 The **job configuration** is a json file, which is posted to OpenPAI.
-Here uses the "hello world" job configuration as an example to explain key fields.
+Here uses the hello-world job configuration as an example to explain key fields.

 The job configuration of OpenPAI has two levels.
 The top level describes shared information of the job, including job name, docker image, and so on.
 The second level is taskRoles, it's an array.
 Each item in the array specifies commands and a corresponding configuration of running enviroment.